The Yoneda Perspective

 Suppose you want to discover properties about an object $X$.
 Now imagine putting yourself in the shoes of another object $Y$.
 Then ask, "What does $X$ look like from $Y$'s vantage point?"
 Now walk over to another object $Z$, put yourself in its shoes and ask, "How about now?
 What does $X$ look like from over here?"
 Continue to do this until you've analyzed $X$ from the perspective of every object in the category.
 Afterwards, you'll have gleaned a great deal of information about $X$.

 It's like the clip on the right.
-From one side, the sculpture looks like an elephant; from another, two giraffes.
+From one side, the sculpture looks like an elephant; from another, it looks like two giraffes.
 But neither angle gives a full description.
 To really understand the sculpture, we should view it from all possible vantage points.
 The same idea holds in category theory: more vantage points give more information.
 And here's the upshot: the Yoneda lemma implies:

 all vantage points give all information.